 After you've had something to eat and drink and walked through the finisher's area, change out of your clothes if they're wet.
-Spencer says this will help regulate your body temperature, which can rise two to three degrees over the course of the race, making your body work harder to pump blood.
+Spencer says this will help regulate your body temperature, as sitting around in damp gear can drop your body temp.
 (And of course, Spencer stresses that you should head to the medical tent to address any injuries or problems.)

 What about the post-run celebration?
 Go for it.
 "I tell my runners to live a little once they finish the marathon," says Rodgers.
 "You deserve a reward for training hard for four to five months, so go eat that hamburger and french fries."

 First things first?
 Sleep in!
 This is your time to start resting, and sleep is vital not only for recovery, but for everyday cognitive function.
 Rodgers notes that in the days after a marathon you should absolutely get more sleep if your schedule allows (and you should make it a priority).
 This is also your time to start foam rolling.

 Rodgers is a firm believer in active recovery to boost blood flow to damaged muscles.
 "I don't recommend touring Disney World immediately afterward, but walking two to three miles over the course of the day is great for reducing soreness more quickly."

 After you've walked, Rodgers says that you can do some light stretching, though cautiously, as your muscles are damaged and just beginning the healing process.
 You should continue to hydrate and refuel to replace what was lost during the race.